 It’s easy to approach life like it’s a test and there’s only one right answer.
 But the truth is there can be many answers, and all of them can be right, depending on where you find yourself right now.

 For example, you may think checking out a new vacation spot is a terrible idea.
 You go to the same beach every summer, and you like the way it is predictable.
 But what if your best friend from High School is hiking the Grand Canyon and you miss each other because you weren’t willing to change your plans.

 You don’t have to love something new when you try it.
 But you do need to approach it with an open mind and a willingness to experiment.
 Go ahead and try a new hobby you’ve been dreaming of, order something different from your favorite restaurant, or go on a road trip adventure with your best friend.

 All life is an experiment.
 The more experiments you make the better. – Ralph Waldo Emerson

 Developing a positive mindset won’t feel natural at first.
 It might even feel a little bit cheesy.
 But if you keep reaching for the positive, you will experience a radical mindset shift in the coming weeks.
 And just like when I was on my bike ride with my husband – we have to remember it is a process — one that requires a little more effort but helps so much.

 What helps you the most when it comes to developing a positive mindset?
-Drop me a note in the comments below!

 I designed the Creating Positive Habits Journal to help you develop a positive mindset.
 It takes you through important exercises each day to get your mind looking for ways to be grateful, recognizing how you are growing, and includes thoughtful writing prompts to allow your brain to make new connections and create a more positive habit.
 You can learn more here.